sathishkumar118/sathishkumar118/README.md

 - 👋 Hi, I’m Sathish Kumar
 - 👀 I’m interested in Programming and Machine Learning
 - 🌱 I’m currently learning Data science concepts
-- 💞️ I’m looking to collaborate on Machine learning projects
+- 💞️ I’m looking to collaborate on any Machine learning projects
 - 📫 How to reach me ssathishkumar.118@gmail.com

 <!---